 We have designed this course to give you foundation knowledge of ecological principles and it covers a range of useful topics needed for ecology careers including consultancy and conservation.
 You will be guided to further reading and, where relevant, will get suitable web links to explore.
 At the end of each module are quiz questions for you to complete.

-"I absolutely loved this course and am looking forward to doing some further courses with Acorn!"
+"I absolutely loved this course and am looking forward to doing some further courses soon!"

 "Very good introductory course to learn general ecology ready for Certificate course"

 "The course content was excellent and the topics covered were very informative.
 Anyone wishing to gain a better understanding of ecology would benefit immensely from taking this course.
 I would highly recommend it!"

 "The course has been thoroughly informative and engaging, and I have enjoyed every minute of it."

 "Thoroughly enjoyed this course, found it interesting and informative throughout; and have booked up for another.
 The quality and pace of the information is excellent, and Sue is always on hand for assistance or feedback.
 Highly recommended if you want do more than just read a book, but aren't needing a full-time course."

 Who is the course aimed at?

 People who want to pursue a career in ecological consultancy or conservation.